Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 ## How to Download
 **1)** Navigate to the .ini file.

 **2)** Right click "Raw" and click "Save link as"

 **If you do not use the "Raw" button, you will get errors trying to import.**

 **Alternatively, download the whole repository as .zip**

 # Build-up of this file
 ## General
-The beginning of this file has some general stuff included so SuperSlicer knows what kind of printer it is dealing with, such as Vendor, Version of the config file etc.
+The beginning of this file has some general stuff included so SuperSlicer knows what kind of printer it is dealing with, such as
+- [vendor]
+- [printer_model:FWM-01]

 Further more, this file has "Chapters" for each Tab in SuperSlicer.
 - [print]
 - [filament]